 Minnesota state scientists proved it¹ after a drought in 2006 resulted in fish kills all over the state.
 They found that in clean, clear, deep water lakes where oxygen levels remained high at lower depths, the tullibee survived.

 Scientists from the Minnesota DNR and the University of Minnesota identified hundreds of lakes in the state — far more than anywhere else in the country — that would be able to support tullibee decades from now when the average temperatures will be much higher.
 That makes it imperative to preserve Minnesota’s coldest lakes and the fish that depend on it them.

 But which ones should we protect?

-Researchers found that phosphorus levels in lakes increase significantly when the watershed that surrounds it is more than 25 percent.
-It comes from farm fields are bare nine months of the year, and impervious driveways, parking lots and roofs shed water and pollution every time it rains.
+Researchers found that phosphorus levels in lakes increase significantly when the watershed that surrounds it is more than 25 percent developed or depleted of natural land cover, especially forest.
+Phosphorus comes from farm fields and flush into the waterways across impervious surfaces like streets and parking lots every time it rains.

-That doesn’t happen when the land surrounding a lake is at least 75 percent forest — primarily the increasingly popular recreational lakes in northern Minnesota.
+That doesn’t happen when the land surrounding a lake is at least 75 percent forest.
 Today, the two land trusts are working together to target potential conservation land around 50 deep lakes in the Upper Mississippi Watershed that are surrounded by forest, but which are threatened by development.
 Progress is slow but steady.

 To advance this important effort, the Minnesota Land Trust is in part relying on funding provided by the Outdoor Heritage Fund as recommended by Lessard-Sams Outdoor Heritage Council.
 “The tullibee lakes partnership is now in the fifth phase of state funding for the project.
 A new proposal, which if approved by the Legislature in the 2019 session, would add thousands more acres and feet of protected shoreline,” said Ruurd Schoolderman, Minnesota Land Trust program manager for the region.